Goldberries1180/The-Fellowship-of-the-Code-2026/chapters/chapter-1-setting-out.md

 # The Red Book of Westmarch - Chapter I: Setting Out

-“I am going on an adventure” – Bilbo Baggins
+“*I am going on an adventure*” – Bilbo Baggins

 **Table of Contents**